shaisachs/the-recipe/README.md

 As I was saying: the recipe is not the goal, but merely the starting point.
 It contains no more of Grandma than Tippy contains of Grandpa, or of you for that matter.
 But the delightful anticipation that attends sliding a tray into the oven... ah, that's another matter.
 The recipe is really just a means to an end, a nice way to share that experience with someone else.

 Now, what of our Tippy, who you have compared to your own child?
 Even without having seen her it's quite clear that she's something else, I don't doubt that.
 Exactly because of that, one might ask what it means for you to claim that she's a part of you.
 Is she not, in some way, greater than the sum of her parts, even however many smarts she borrowed from her creator?
-Suppose that she isn't, what does tha make you - some kind of simple little man, pulling levers from behind a curtain?
+Suppose that she isn't, what does that make you - some kind of simple little man, pulling levers from behind a curtain?
 And on the flip side, might you not think of everything else that preceded you in her creation> You spent a whole day hunting down a typewriter ribbon - is it possible that you didn't find what you were looking for, because your goal was really to discover Grandpa, somewhere in the aisles of all those fluorescent-lit office supply stores?

 Perhaps you've know what's coming - allow me to answer my own question as best I can, with a recipe:

-*Ruby slipper cookies*
+> Ruby slipper cookies
+>

-_Ingredients_: The secret to this recipe is to shred up the peels of an apple - the redder, the better.
+> The secret to this recipe is to shred up the peels of an apple - the redder, the better.
 The shreds go into the dough and the rest is more or less as you'd expect.
 On top of the beautiful gold-and-ruby hue of the finished product, a touch of vitamin C will survive the oven!
 Extra butter and brown sugar compensate for the hint of acid.
-Ingredients: apple peel, shredded; flour, baking soda, butter, sugar, brown sugar vanilla, eggs, chocolate chips; more butter; more brown sugar; still more butter.
+> _Ingredients_: apple peel, shredded; flour, baking soda, butter, sugar, brown sugar vanilla, eggs, chocolate chips; more butter; more brown sugar; still more butter.
 More chocolate chips, just in case.
+>

-_Directions_: Combine the ingredients as you normally would; the shredded apple peel belongs with the eggs and vanilla; bake until finished.
+> _Directions_: Combine the ingredients as you normally would; the shredded apple peel belongs with the eggs and vanilla; bake until finished.
 Eat in multiples of three.

 It's not very easy to find your way home.
 But if that's where you want to go, it's best to know your destination from the outset.